stacks-archive/blockstack-browser/README.md

-# Stacks wallet for web
+# Stacks Wallet for web

+Stacks Wallet is a browser extension for managing your digital assets and connecting to apps built with the Stacks blockchain.

 Source code is available on GitHub at https://github.com/blockstack/stacks-wallet-web/tree/main

-Stacks Wallet for web is a web extension for interacting with apps built on [Stacks](https://stacks.co).

 To use this extension with your own Stacks App, we recommend using [Connect](https://github.com/blockstack/connect).